Pirate2606/100-days-of-code/log.md

 **Today's Progress**: Finally finished my "About me" android app and also started front-end development.

 **Thoughts**: Today I completed the "about me" app by making the app more efficient by adding data classes and binding views.

+### Day 6: August 6, Thursday

+**Today's Progress**: Completed the HTML part if the front-end development and started CSS.

+**Thoughts**: I completed the really interactive course of HTML at freecodecamp and then started CSS.